if_lua.txt For Vim version 8.1. Last change: 2015 Oct 16

 4. Dict userdata lua-dict

-The Lua interface is available only when Vim was compiled with the
+{only available when Vim was compiled with the +lua feature}

 ==============================================================================